Living in Eagle, Idaho: The Honest Pros and Cons From Someone Who Lived There 8 Years

 How far is Eagle from downtown Boise?

-25-30 minutes depending on your route and time of day.
+25–30 minutes depending on your route and time of day.
 Eagle Road south to the freeway, or State Street through Garden City.
-Neither is fast during rush hour.
+Neither is particularly fast during rush hour, but the drives are straightforward.

 Are Eagle schools good?

 Eagle Hills Elementary and Eagle High School both rate 10/10.
-Charter options like North Star (K-12) and Galileo are also available through lottery admission.
-You’re not stuck with your assigned school.
+Charter options like North Star (K–12) and Galileo are also available through lottery admission.
+Idaho has open enrollment statewide — you’re not stuck with your assigned school.

 Is Eagle safe?

 Extremely.
-82% of residents feel 100% safe, and the remaining 18% say crime exists but doesn’t impact them.
+82% of residents feel 100% safe, and the community is tight-knit.
 Violent crime is well below the national average.
-This is a leave-your-garage-open kind of community.
+This is a leave-your-garage-open kind of community — I know because I’ve done it.

 What’s the biggest downside to Eagle?

 Freeway access.
-The I-84 is 15-20 minutes from most of Eagle.
-Downtown Boise is 25-30 minutes.
-No major retailers are in Eagle proper, though Costco, Target, and Walmart are on the Meridian border minutes away.
+I-84 is 15–20 minutes from most of Eagle.
+Downtown Boise is 25–30 minutes.
+No major retailers are in Eagle proper, though Costco, Target, and Walmart are on the Meridian border just minutes south.

 How does Eagle compare to Star or Middleton?

 Eagle is the polished, established version.
 Star and Middleton offer more space for less money with a more rural feel.
-What Eagle is today, Star will be in 20 years and Middleton in 20-30 years.
+Star is the next Meridian in terms of growth trajectory.
+Middleton is the next Eagle — buying there now is buying Eagle before the money arrives.

 Where to go next